MARXdown/MARXdown.github.io/about.md

 title: About
 ---

-We want to build light weight, minimal reading editions of texts that are accessible, legible, and held in common.
+We want to build light weight, minimal reading editions of key Marxist texts with the goal of being accessible, legible, and held in common.
 Each edition aims to be a critical reading guide and supplemental historical and sociological study for the public, in one easily accessible and user-friendly interface to which anyone may contribute.

 Published over 150 years ago, our first edition is Vol. 1 of Karl Marx's *Das Kapital*.
 "The Process of Production of Capital" has endured as an important touchstone for many in the humanities and social sciences, as well as for activists and intellectuals of all types with an interest in the experience and conditions of life under capitalism.